Do you owe money to Jacobs?

 - Certificated enforcement agents

-Will Jacobs come to my house to collect debts?
+Will Jacobs Enforcement come to my house to collect debts?

-These are all very common tactics which Jacobs use to get in touch with the people who owe them money.
+These are all very common tactics that Jacobs use to get in touch with the people who owe them money.
 Without appointing a debt company to represent you, this may continue.

-As a long-established independent debt website, we have a vast experience of dealing with creditors such as Jacobs.
-We understand the tactics that they use, and we can work with you to get them to stop.
+As a long-established independent debt website, we have vast experience of dealing with creditors such as Jacobs.
+We understand their tactics, and we can work with you to get them to stop.

-How will Jacobs chase me if I don’t pay?
+How will Jacobs Bailiffs chase me if I don’t pay?

 - A home visit